Cartagena: perfect honeymoon destination!

-Despite the city´s growth, the Old walled town is well preserved.
+Despite the city’s growth, the Old walled town is well preserved.
 Cartagena is located next to the sea and as most coastal cities in South America is full of vibrant life both day and night.
 Cartagena is one of the best destinations in Colombia to spend some time sunbathing and having fun by the sea.

 I recommend reading The Rough Guide to Colombia travel guide.
-It has lots of great content to this amazing destination and all that you can see and do in Colombia.
+It has lots of great content for this fantastic destination and all you can see and do in Colombia.

 Book a tour

-Cartagena is a wonderful destination, full of history, in Colombia.
+Cartagena is a beautiful destination, full of history, in Colombia.
 Booking a tour will ease communication barriers and avoid the hassles of planning and logistics.
-Book ahead your tour in Cartagena here.
+Book ahead of time your tour in Cartagena here.

 Where to stay

-Depending on your needs you can probably start by looking here at some suggestions of places to stay in Cartagena.
+Depending on your needs, you can probably start by looking at some suggestions of places to stay in Cartagena.

-We chose to stay by the sea side, not far away from the city.
-We found a great combination of relaxing time at the beach and to enjoy lots of great architecture.
-Including small picturesque plazas and wonderful sites to visit.
+We chose to stay by the seaside, not far away from the city.
+We found a great combination of relaxing time at the beach and enjoying lots of great architecture, including small picturesque plazas and beautiful sites to visit.